Not worn in play

 blue shirts, and England donned their white shirts again, but over

-the pale blue shorts and socks that were part of one of their
+the pale-blue shorts and socks that were part of their

-alternate tournament strips (all pale blue).
+second-choice tournament strip (all pale blue).
 Maradona's 'Hand of God'

 goal put paid to England, and they got no further chance to wear either their